apitanga/quest/README.md

 Enable github action path filters to prevent build being triggered on trivial changes (e.g readme updates)

 #### SSL with a Personal Touch
-A custom domain SSL to put our stamp on the web.
+A custom domain SSL to put a personal stamp on the endpoint.

-#### Logging and Monitoring: The Upgrade
+#### Logging and Monitoring/Alertying: The Upgrade
 Because knowing is half the battle.

+### Container Security Scanning
+Implement container scanning before deployment, prevent critical vulnerabilities from reaching production (i.e. public facing vulns).

 #### Secret-Keeping: Base64 Style
 Elevating our secret management game with base64 encoding and decoding.